One of the most important things I consider in any effect, and even my entire act, is progression. I always make sure that I start small and end big.

 What is progression within an effect?
 Let’s look at my effect, Through and Through from Confident Deceptions as an example.
 I start by pushing a single playing card through the tabletop.
 To finish the effect, I push the entire deck through the table.
 That seems more difficult to the audience and will get a bigger reaction.
 Imagine doing the effect backwards.
 If I pushed the deck through the table first, and then just a single playing card, it wouldn’t be as impressive.
 Imagine Michael Jordan sinking a half-court shot and then asking if you’d like to see him make one from the foul line.
 You wouldn’t be impressed because you know he’s capable of so much more.

 The stacking part of Best for Last is essential to making the effect build properly.
 If I only used cuts to locate every poker hand, the audience wouldn’t care as much.
 Let’s use the basketball analogy again.
 After Jordan sinks 49 three-pointers, would you really be impressed if he made the 50th one?
 He’s established that he can do it.
 We need harder conditions to build progression.
-Two balls from half court with his back turned make us think, “Okay, now let’s see you do it.”
+Now, offering to sink two basketballs from half court with his back turned will make us think, “Okay, now let’s see you do it.”

 As I said earlier, progression must be part of your act as well.
 In the beginning of your set you should be performing strong material.
 But make sure it continuously gets stronger all the way to your last effect.
 (That’s why Best for Last is always a closer.
 Even the very name of the effect implies progression.)